SNMP Trapping

 $ALL" | tee --append "$OUT"

-The most important part is for the message to hold keyword ZBXTRAP
+The most important part is for the message to hold the keyword ZBXTRAP

 The bash HOST variable can be redefined to extract an IP address

-from actual trap message, therefore giving an opportunity
+from the actual trap message, therefore giving an opportunity to

-automatically forward and store message in appropriate host in Zabbix.
+automatically forward and store messages in the appropriate host in Zabbix.

-To enable trap parser inside /etc/snmp/snmptrapd.conf instead of using:
+To enable the bash trap parser, inside /etc/snmp/snmptrapd.conf, instead

 use: